 To cut out our vinyl labels, we'll need to connect our machine and select the material we're using.

-If you’re using an Explore machine you’ll need to turn your dial to Custom.
-You can see the whole list of materials available from this screen.
+If you're using an Explore machine, you'll need to turn your dial to “Custom.”
+You can see the full list of available materials on this screen.

-For the chalkboard vinyl, we’ll select Chalkboard Vinyl, and for dry erase, we’ll select premium vinyl.
+For the chalkboard vinyl, we'll select Chalkboard Vinyl, and for the dry-erase vinyl, we'll choose Premium Vinyl.

 How To Apply Vinyl To Cricut Mats

-Your cutting mat will have a protective sheet covering the adhesive on the mat.
-Remove that protective sheet and apply the vinyl face up on the mat.
+Your cutting mat will have a protective sheet covering the adhesive.
+Remove that protective sheet and apply the vinyl face-up on the mat.

 What Blade Do I Use To Cut Vinyl?